 - Disk Space: 2 GB of disk space is required for software installation.
-Certain software components are required for full functionality of our online programs.
+Certain software components are required for full functionality of online courses.
 To run an automatic system check, visit our browser compatibility page.

 - Firefox is recommended for viewing all online courses in Blackboard.
 Other Internet browsers include Internet Explorer, Chrome, and Safari.
 Download Firefox for free here.

-- Some programs will work on Macintosh OS X platform.
+- Some programs will work on Macintosh OSX platforms.
 For students using a Macintosh

 We also have a one-stop-shop plug-in library in our Online Community.
 If you would like to be part of our online community for distance learners, please email us at email@example.com.

-Students will need access to the Internet to connect to the online courses.
-It is strongly recommended that students subscribe to a high-speed online service provider such as DSL or Cable Internet.
-The Internet connection is critical in viewing Tegrity video lectures in Blackboard.
+You will need access to the internet to for your online courses.
+High-speed internet, such as DSL or cable is strongly recommended.
+Your internet connection is critical in viewing Tegrity video lectures in Blackboard.